-Standards of Good Practice Institutes are often held in conjunction with The Forum’s annual conferences or as stand-alone events.
-The Institute is a small-scale, one-day conference on a particular Forum Standard, and its schedule includes concurrent sessions, lunch plenary and reception.
+The Standards of Good Practice Institute is a small-scale, one-day conference on a particular Forum Standard, and its schedule typically includes concurrent sessions, lunch plenary and reception.
 The primary purpose of Standards Institutes is to offer participants the opportunity to broaden and deepen their knowledge and understanding of The Forum’s Standards of Good Practice and hone their skills in implementing them.

-Beyond the Basics of Health, Safety, Security and Risk Management
+Best Practices for Health, Safety, Security & Risk Management

-The Forum on Education Abroad announces a call for session proposals for the 9th Standards of Good Practice Institute, “Beyond the Basics of Health, Safety, Security and Risk Management,” which will be hosted by Arcadia University in Glenside, PA, on June 20, 2018.
+The Forum on Education Abroad announces a call for session proposals for the 12th Standards of Good Practice Institute, “Best Practices for Health, Safety, Security and Risk Management.”

-Beyond the Basics of Health, Safety, Security and Risk Management, is education abroad’s signature annual event focusing on the education abroad risk management issues faced daily by organizations and institutions.
-Education abroad professionals gather each year at this Standards Institute to debrief, train, improve and learn the latest in best practices of education abroad risk management, including regulatory compliance.
+Best Practices for Health, Safety, Security and Risk Management, is education abroad’s signature annual event focusing on the risk management issues faced daily by organizations and institutions.
+Professionals in a variety of roles who are involved in managing international educational activities and associated risks gather each year at this Standards Institute to debrief, train, improve and learn the latest in best practices in education abroad risk management, including regulatory compliance.

-The practical, hands-on focus will include concurrent and plenary sessions that will assist participants to improve their institutional and organizational strategies for risk mitigation, and incident prevention and response.
+The practical, hands-on approach will include concurrent and plenary sessions that will provide participants with a wealth of tools to review, strengthen, and improve institutional and organizational strategies for risk mitigation, incident prevention, and emergency response.

 The goals of the Institute are to:

-- Enhance the knowledge and skills necessary to meet this Standard by analyzing what the Standard requires and sharing examples of best practices;
+- Enhance the knowledge and skills necessary to meet the Standards by analyzing requirements and sharing examples of best practices;

 - Explore approaches from within as well as outside the field of education abroad; and

-- Enhance the overall safety and security of education abroad programs for the benefit of all participants.
+- Enhance the overall safety and security of education abroad for the benefit of all participants.

-The Institute is designed to address the needs of experienced practitioners in the area of risk management in education abroad.
-Institute participants are expected to have more than a basic knowledge of the topics involved and therefore proposals should reflect an advanced level of understanding and practice.
-Some sessions will be led by invited experts both from within and from outside the education abroad field, however the majority of sessions will be chosen through a competitive selection process.
-Themes of interest to the Institute include but are not limited to:
+The Institute Planning Committee designed this event to address the needs of practitioners responsible for risk management in education abroad.
+In order to get the most out of the Institute, participants should be in a position of direct responsibility for health, safety, security and risk management.
+Therefore, proposals should reflect an advanced level of understanding and practice.
+Some sessions may be led by invited experts both from within and from outside the education abroad field.
+However, the Planning Committee will choose the majority of sessions through a competitive selection process.
+Particular themes of interest to this year’s Institute include:

 Session Format and Proposals

-The majority of sessions are expected to follow The Forum’s distinctive roundtable format; however, the Institute Planning Committee will consider session proposals that utilize other formats, including panel presentations.
-Successful proposals will describe in detail how the proposed session will broaden and deepen participants’ knowledge and understanding of Standard 8 on “Health, Safety, Security and Risk Management” and hone their skills in implementing it.
+The majority of sessions should follow The Forum’s distinctive roundtable format; however, the Institute Planning Committee will consider session proposals that utilize other formats, including panel presentations or short, 20-minute “quick briefs” in which one (in rare cases two) presenter gives an audience a very succinct summary of their idea or work, followed by a short question and answer dialogue.
+Successful proposals for all types of sessions will describe in detail how the proposed session will broaden and deepen participants’ knowledge and understanding of health, safety, security and risk management and hone their skills in implementing such knowledge.